veaba/tensorflow-docs/docs/tf.compat/v1/flags/FlagValues.md

 ```

-Outputs flag documentation in XML format.
+以XML格式输出标记文档。

-NOTE: We use element names that are consistent with those used bythe C++ command-line flag library, fromhttps://github.com/gflags/gflags.We also use a few new elements (e.g., <key>), but we do notinterfere / overlap with existing XML elements used by the C++library.
+注意：We use element names that are consistent with those used bythe C++ command-line flag library, fromhttps://github.com/gflags/gflags.We also use a few new elements (e.g., <key>), but we do notinterfere / overlap with existing XML elements used by the C++library.
 Please maintain this consistency.</key>

-#### Args:
+#### 参数：
 - **`outfile`** : File object we write to.
 Default None means sys.stdout.